-To borrow a line from the great Yogi Berra, “It’s Deja Vu all over again”, as we face yet another round of COVID-19 case increases across the US.
+To borrow a line from the great Yogi Berra, “It’s Deja Vu all over again”, as we face yet another "crisis."

 We never ever make near term market predictions and will never endorse or support market timing in any form.
 These predictions and gut feelings simply don’t work and are not effective over the long-term.

 We build long-term portfolios based on your life, not the market.

 These short term, temporary market moves, while difficult to endure, are completely irrelevant to your long-life goals, full stop.

 If you need money in the next twelve months, it should either be in cash or in one of our conservative Bucket 1 holdings.
 Outside of that, we have investment strategies designed to last and persevere through anything the world can throw at us.